Before a Drought

 - Check sprinkler systems and timing devices regularly to be sure they operate properly.

 - Raise the lawn mower blade to at least three inches or to its highest level.
-A higher cut encourages grass roots to grow deeper, shades the root system, and holds soil moisture.
+A higher cut encourages grass roots to grow deeper and holds soil moisture.

 - Plant drought-resistant lawn seed.
 Reduce or eliminate lawn areas that are not used frequently.

-- Avoid over-fertilizing your lawn.
+- Don't over-fertilize your lawn.
 Applying fertilizer increases the need for water.
 Apply fertilizers that contain slow-release, water-insoluble forms of nitrogen.

-- Turn irrigation down in fall and off in winter.
-Water manually in winter only if needed.
+- Water manually in fall and winter only if needed.

 - Invest in a weather-based irrigation controller—or a smart controller.
 These devices will automatically adjust the watering time and frequency based on soil moisture, rain, wind, and evaporation and transpiration rates.
 Check with your local water agency to see if there is a rebate available for the purchase of a smart controller.

-- Cover pools and spas to reduce evaporation of water.
+- Cover pools and spas to reduce water evaporation.

 Always observe state and local restrictions on water use during a drought.
-If restricted, for example, do not water your lawn, wash your car, or other non-essential uses, to help ensure there is enough water for essential uses.
 Contact your state or local government for current information and suggestions.

-- Avoid taking baths—take short showers—turn on water only to get wet and lather and then again to rinse off.
+- Take short showers instead of baths.
+Turn on the water only to get wet and lather and then again to rinse off.

 - Avoid letting the water run while brushing your teeth, washing your face or shaving.

 - Operate automatic dishwashers only when they are fully loaded.
-Use the "light wash" feature, if available, to use less water.
+Use the "light wash" feature to use less water.

 - Hand wash dishes by filling two containers—one with soapy water and the other with rinse water containing a small amount of chlorine bleach.